The WA Government provides concessions and rebates to eligible electricity customers supplied by Synergy or Horizon Power.

 - Cannot pay because of financial hardship: you are experiencing more than short-term disadvantage and cannot pay without affecting your ability to meet basic living needs, such as rent and food.

-In assessing your situation, the retailer must consider information provided by yourself or an independent financial counsellor or relevant consumer representative.
+In assessing your situation, the retailer must consider information provided by yourself or a relevant consumer representative.

-If your retailer agrees that you are having payment difficulties, it must offer you more time to pay and an instalment plan.
-You can choose your preferred option.
-If you choose an instalment plan, your ability to pay must be considered by the retailer when deciding the time period and the number of instalments.
+If your retailer agrees that you are having payment difficulties, it must offer you more time to pay your bill or, upon your request, an instalment plan.
+If you request an instalment plan, your retailer must consider your ability to pay when deciding the terms of the plan.

 If your retailer determines you are experiencing financial hardship, it must:

-- offer you the same payment arrangements offered to those experiencing payment difficulties and provide you with information on help available (e.g. subsidies); and
+- provide you with information on help available (e.g. subsidies); and

 - consider any request from you for a reduction in fees, charges or debt and a change in the payment arrangements (e.g. more time to pay, or changes to the instalment plan).